 Learn how to spot phishing and other scams

-- Before giving out personal information online, know who you're dealing with.
+Before giving out personal information online, know who you're dealing with.
 You have to be especially careful because fraudsters, trying to get information out of you, create websites that resemble the sites of legitimate businesses.
-"Phishing" is a scam designed to steal your personal information under false pretenses, usually by tricking you into disclosing personal information such as your credit card and Social Security numbers and account passwords.
+"Phishing" is a scam designed to steal your personal information under false pretenses, find out how to protect yourself against online scams.